bartvanhoey/FunctionalCSharp/README.md

     public double Circumference => PI * 2 * Radius;
 ```

+The **expression-bodied syntax** was introduced in C# 6 for methods and property
+getters.
+It was generalized in C# 7 to also apply to constructors, destructors, getters,
+and setters.

 ### Getter-only auto-properties can only be set in the constructor

 ### Local functions

 ### Language Support for tuples

+In FP, you often write small functions, where you end up with a data type whose only
+purpose is to capture the information returned by that function, and that’s expected
+as input by another function.

+It’s impractical to define dedicated types for such structures. => Tuples

 ```csharp
     public static (string BaseCurrency, string QuoteCurrency) AsPair(this string currencyPair) => currencyPair.SplitAt(3);

 ```

+The tuple syntax allows you to elegantly write and consume methods that need to return more than one value.
+There’s no good reason to define a dedicated type to hold together those values.

 ### Taming Side effects